vladavilov/playground/risk-analytics-agent/ai_docs/FinCalculations_part.md

 - `rating`: `string` - Agency rating (e.g., Moody's, S&P).
 - `state`: `string` - (for `instrument_type` = 'MUNI' only) The issuing U.S. state.
 - `tax_status`: `string` - (for `instrument_type` = 'MUNI' only) Must be one of: 'TAX_EXEMPT_FEDERAL', 'TAXABLE', 'AMT', 'TAX_EXEMPT_FEDERAL_AND_STATE'.
+- `de_minimis_issue`: `boolean` - Indicates if the bond is subject to the de minimis tax rule.
+- `bank_qualified`: `boolean` - Indicates if the bond is "bank qualified" under the Tax Equity and Fiscal Responsibility Act of 1982.
+- `debt_service_coverage_ratio`: `float` - The issuer's DSCR, typically from the most recent financial statements.
+- `is_dsr_covenant_breached`: `boolean` - Flag indicating if the issuer has breached a debt service coverage ratio covenant.
 - `call_schedule`: `array` - An array of all call options, where each object contains:
     - `call_date`: `date`
     - `call_price`: `float`